In a Nutshell:

 Given the extremely light weight of the Passport and the fact that it can be broken down for transport, it’s hard to describe this little scooter as anything other than incredibly travel-friendly.

-The only real drawback you’ll find on that front is that it is a bit of a process to actually break the scooter down.
+The only real drawback you’ll find on that front is that it is a bit of a process actually to break the scooter down.
 You can find many other models that collapse in seconds.
 This one has a bit more of a process associated with it.

 On the other hand, you’ll be hard-pressed to find a machine that’s easier to use.
 It’s actually harder to put the thing together than it is to drive it around.
 Once it is assembled and you’re in the chair, the rest is easy.